€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 NB: Amounts are before taxes and withholdings in accordance with applicable legislation.

-(2) The salaries received by Ms Muller Joly-Pottuz, the Director representing employee shareholders, as well as those received by Mr Chlebos and Mr Hakimi, the Directors representing employees, are not included in the table above.
+(*) The salaries received by Ms Muller, Director representing employee shareholders, as well as those received by Mr Migliardi, Mr Saïd and Mr Chlebos, Directors representing employees, are not included in the table above.

 VINCI shares held by company officers